 Why this biotech startup from Lund University is ready to go global

-“This cure rate is similar to that typically achieved with existing antibiotic-based treatments. pHyph intends be the first antibiotic-free product that effectively prevents and treats bacterial vaginosis” says Annette Säfholm, CEO of Gedea Biotech.
+“This cure rate is similar to that typically achieved with existing antibiotic-based treatments. pHyph intends to be the first antibiotic-free product that effectively prevents and treats bacterial vaginosis,” says Annette Säfholm, CEO of Gedea Biotech.

 According to Säfholm, Gedea’s product effectively treats bacterial vaginosis and will be available without a prescription and sold over-the-counter (OTC).
 Today, bacterial vaginosis is treated with antibiotics and one out of two patients have a recurrent episode of bacterial vaginosis within 90 days of treatment.
-Vaginal fungal infection is also common after treatment with antibiotics, because antibiotics harm the protective bacteria.
-Gedea believes that pHyph will help restore the vaginal bacterial flora and thereby reduce risk of recurrent BV and treatment induced fungal infections significantly.
+Vaginal fungal infection is also common after treatment with antibiotics because antibiotics harm the protective bacteria.
+Gedea believes that pHyph will help restore the vaginal bacterial flora and thereby reduce the risk of recurrent BV and treatment-induced fungal infections significantly.

-WHO see antibiotic resistance as one of the largest threats to global health.
+The WHO (World Health Organisation) sees antibiotic resistance as one of the most significant threats to global health.
 When antibiotics are present, antibiotic resistance will occur, sooner or later.
 By reducing the use of antibiotics, it will at least be later.